SUPPORT THE CONSERVATORY'S OUTREACH PROGRAMS THROUGH CHARITABLE GIVING

-The Conservatory of Classical Ballet is currently fundraising to support its 2018-2019 Classical Ballet Diversity Scholarships & Programs - a sponsored project of Fractured Atlas, a non-profit arts service organization.
+The Conservatory of Classical Ballet is currently fundraising to support its 2018-2019 Classical Ballet Diversity Scholarships & Community Programs - a sponsored project of Fractured Atlas, a non-profit arts service organization.
 These program aims to provide greater participation in exceptional quality ballet training and ballet performances in the community.

 1) TO PROVIDE SCHOLARSHIPS to exceptional, in-need and diversity candidates ages 5-18 to the Conservatory’s year-round training and summer intensive.
 The Conservatory's academic program is a robust weekly/daily schedule of ballet instruction.
 The core of the curriculum is classical ballet technique, supplemented by contemporary, stretch and conditioning, as well stage performance and competition opportunities.
 Information can be found on our Academic Program Page at this link.
 The Summer Program is designed to enrich dancers by accelerating their training through rigorous daily instruction or for those new to ballet, introducing them to ballet and all its rich history and benefits.
 The Summer Program is located on the campus of Greenwich Academy school, and programming details can be found at our Summer Programs information page.
 Importantly, quality faculty are the heart of any program be it year round or summer.
 Our faculty are world-class and have a demonstrated passion and success in working with children and developing their talents.
 Click here to learn about The Conservatory' exceptional teaching faculty.